jephinTJ/Power-BI-Sales-Dashboard/README.md

 XD Corp operates globally, selling various products across different countries.
 The challenge lies in effectively analyzing and visualizing key business metrics to drive informed decision-making.

-To address this, a Power BI Dashboard has been developed to provide insights into sales performance, customer segmentation, regional analysis, and order trends.

 ## Primary objectives

 1. **Visualizing Sales Performance**: Display total sales, costs, and profits to assess overall financial health.